SeriousGuy888/HatapediaSvelte/src/content/articles/HATA 1.md

 ## HATAsurv Era

-On 2023-06-21, HATA 1 officially transitioned from being a war server to a more regular style SMP, similar in spirit to [[Polyoktosurv|CheezSurv]].
+On an unclear date no later than 2023-01-27, HATA 1 officially transitioned from being a war server to a more regular style SMP, similar in spirit to [[Polyoktosurv|CheezSurv]], though the server continued to be named "HATAwar" until 2023-06-20, when it was renamed to "HATAsurv".

 The worldborder was changed from a 1000 block diameter, centered on spawn, to a 10,000 block diameter, centered on (0, 0).
 This change to the worldborder was briefly preceded by the [[Border Disorder]].